-Ryan Mills is a media reporter at National Review.
+Ryan Mills is an enterprise and media reporter at National Review.
 He previously worked for 14 years as a breaking news reporter, investigative reporter, and editor at newspapers in Florida.
 Originally from Minnesota, Ryan lives in the Fort Myers area with his wife and two sons.

 Deroy Murdock is a Manhattan-based Fox News contributor, a contributor to National Review Online, and a senior fellow with the London Center for Policy Research.

 Iain Murray is the Competitive Enterprise Institute’s vice president of strategy.
 He is the author of The Socialist Temptation.